History of North Macedonia: Royal Yugoslav period

 After World War I (1914–1918) the Slavs in Serbian Macedonia ("Vardar Macedonia") were regarded as southern Serbs and the language they spoke a southern Serbian dialect.
 The Bulgarian, Greek and Romanian schools were closed, the Bulgarian priests and all non-Serbian teachers were expelled.
-The policy of Serbianization in the 1920s and 1930s clashed with pro-Bulgarian sentiment stirred by Internal Macedonian Revolutionary Organization (IMRO) detachments infiltrating from Bulgaria, whereas local communists favoured the path of self-determination.
+Only two months after the end of the war, the first revolts took place during the Ohrid-Debar uprising, against a coalition of the Internal Macedonian Revolutionary Organization (IMRO) and the Albanian Kachak Movement.

-In 1925, D. J. Footman, the British vice consul at Skopje, addressed a lengthy report for the Foreign Office.
+The policy of Serbianization in the 1920s and 1930s clashed with pro-Bulgarian IMRO sentiment stirred by detachments infiltrating from Bulgaria, whereas local communists favored the path of self-determination.
+On May 6th, 1924 the May Manifesto was signed by the Balkan Communist Federation, calling for an independent and unified Macedonia.
+The following year, D. J. Footman, the British vice consul at Skopje, addressed a lengthy report for the Foreign Office.
 He wrote that "the majority of the inhabitants of Southern Serbia are Orthodox Christian Macedonians, ethnologically more akin to the Bulgarians than to the Serbs.
 He also pointed to the existence of the tendency to seek an independent Macedonia with Salonica as its capital."
+The Resolution of the Communist International (Comintern) on the Macedonian question served as the first international document to recognize a Macedonian nation and language, despite being met with skepticism on multiple fronts.

 On 6 January 1929, king Alexander I Karađorđević committed a coup d'état and installed the so-called 6 January Dictatorship, abolishing the Vidovdan Constitution and renaming the Kingdom of Serbs, Croats and Slovenes to the Kingdom of Yugoslavia.
 It was divided into provinces called banovinas.
 The territory of Vardar Banovina had Skopje as its capital and it included what eventually became modern North Macedonia (plus some lands north of it that are now part of Serbia and Kosovo).
 Alexander's dictatorship effectively ruined parliamentary democracy, and after growing popular resentment against the king's autocratic rule, he was assassinated in 1934 in France by the Internal Macedonian Revolutionary Organization (IMRO).